 - Why do I need a family business succession plan?

-The good news is this: By taking a look at your assets long before you’re ready to transfer ownership of your farm or ranch, you’re giving yourself time to choose the best path for you and your family.
+By reviewing your assets long before you’re ready to transfer ownership of your farm or ranch, you’re giving yourself time to choose the best path for you, your family and your legacy.

-If you have more ranch or farm succession planning questions, your local Farm Bureau agent can help you ensure that your estate remains in the family for generations to come.
+If you have more ranch or farm succession planning questions, your local Farm Bureau agent can help you ensure that your farm estate remains in the family for generations to com